BillemZA/CS50-Final-Project/README.md

 Since I am on google a lot I decided to make a to do list, since it is basic enough but still challenging enough for myself to actually build it.
 As I am on the internet a lot a to do list can actually be very helpful since it is just there and there is no need to open a seperate app for windows.
 Therefore the idea was born.

+## Description

+The chrome extension - to do list is easy to use.
+Just add it to your chome extension page and pin if you want and use it as you would any other to do list.

+The to do list is quite simple and only made as practice in javascript and chome extension functionality as this is my first project in computer science.
+Additionally, it is also intended to satisfy the 'final project' requirements for the Harvard CS50 course on [edX.org](https://cs50.harvard.edu//).
 ## Build using
 * [JSON](https://www.json.org/json-en.html)
 * [html](https://html.com/)